Inlic/keepr/Readme.md

 Lastly I can view other members profiles to see all the `vault`s and `keep`s they have created *(only the public vaults of other users)*, and look at the `keep`s in each of their `vault`s.

-### Where is the data?
+### Application Goals

-To get started you are going to need to create some models and think about the necessary relationships.
-You will need to manage the users `profile`, `keep`s, `vault`s and `vaultkeep`s you will also need at least 1 view model for getting keeps by vaultId.
+To get started we created some models and thought about the necessary relationships.
+We needed to manage the users `profile`, `keep`s, `vault`s and `vaultkeep`s and we also needed to implement a view model for getting keeps by vaultId.

-Users will be allowed to create `vault`s where they can organize the posts(`keep`s) of other users so they can recall the `keep`s they enjoy by looking at that particular `vault`.
+Users were allowed to create `vault`s where they can organize the posts(`keep`s) of other users so they can recall the `keep`s they enjoy by looking at that particular `vault`.

-In addition to creating and deleting `keep`s and `vault`s, users can add and remove `keep`s from their `vault`s
+In addition to creating and deleting `keep`s and `vault`s, users were able to add and remove `keep`s from their `vault`s

 A single user can have many `vault`s but each `vault` will only belong to a single user.

-> See references below for the UML diagram breaking down properties and relationships for these models.

 ### Business Rules and Functionality